bevyengine/bevy/_release-content/release-notes/delayed_commands.md

 pull_requests: [23090]
 ---

-Scheduling things to happen some time in the future is a common and useful tool in game development for everything from gameplay logic to audio cues to VFX.
+Scheduling things to happen some time in the future is a common and useful tool in game development.
+For example, gameplay logic, audio cues, or VFX.

 While this was previously possible through careful use of timers, getting the details right was surprisingly tricky and naive solutions were heavy on boilerplate.

-Now, you can simply delay arbitrary commands to be executed later.
+Now, you can simply delay arbitrary commands to be executed later using the [`DelayedCommandsExt`] extension trait.

 ```rust
 fn delayed_spawn(mut commands: Commands) {